Congee / jook was one of my favorite things to eat growing up.

-The porridge with a thousand names
+Congee origins: The porridge with a thousand names

-The word "congee" was derived from the Tamil language of Ancient India, "kanji".
+The word "congee" was derived from the Tamil language of Ancient India, "kanji."
 In Cantonese, we call it "jūk" (which kinda sounds like "jook"), but there are many, many different variations and names for it across Asia.

 Why we don't eat jook on Chinese New Year

-Interestingly, in Chinese tradition, it’s considered a bad omen to eat jook on Chinese New Year.
+Congee can be eaten at any meal and occasion, but interestingly, in Chinese tradition, it’s considered a bad omen to eat jook on Chinese New Year.

-When I asked my parents about it, my mom explained that in the “old old days, many people didn't have enough rice to eat.
+When I asked my parents about it, my mom explained that in the “old, old days, many people didn't have enough rice to eat.
 Using relatively small amounts of rice, they made big pots of congee to make their rice last longer.”

 But, my dad quickly chimed in: “This is not true - if cooked with high-class ingredients, porridge is a high-class meal.”